 Investment options may be limited, depending on the employer. | Investments are selected by the plan owner. | Investments are selected by the plan owner. |

-The employer chooses an investment line-up. | Investment options usually include stocks, bonds, mutual funds, ETFs, money market funds, Certificates of Deposit (CDs), and more. | Investment options usually include stocks, bonds, mutual funds, ETFs, money market funds, Certificates of Deposit (CDs), and more. |
+The employer chooses an investment line-up.
+Employees may be able to choose from a selection of pre-made investment portfolios. | Investment options usually include stocks, bonds, mutual funds, exchange-traded funds (ETFs), money market funds, Certificates of Deposit (CDs), and more. | Investment options usually include stocks, bonds, mutual funds, exchange-traded funds (ETFs), money market funds, Certificates of Deposit (CDs), and more. |

-Employees may be able to choose from a selection of stocks, bonds, mutual funds, and money market accounts.
+Employees may be able to choose from a selection of stocks, bonds, mutual funds, exchange-traded funds (ETFs), and money market accounts.
 Some employers also include life insurance. | Investment selection can vary depending on the institution where the IRA is opened. | Investment selection can vary depending on the institution where the IRA is opened. |

-401(k) vs. IRA: Withdrawals and tax implications
+401(k) versus IRA: Withdrawals and tax implications

 401(k) | Traditional IRA | Roth IRA |

-Withdrawals taxed as ordinary income.* | Withdrawals taxed as ordinary income. | Withdrawals of contributions are always tax-free (if certain conditions are met). |
+Withdrawals taxed as ordinary income.1 | Withdrawals taxed as ordinary income. | Withdrawals of contributions are always tax-free (if certain conditions are met). |

-10% penalty applies for withdrawals before age 59 ½ (exception for separation of service at age 55). | 10% penalty applies for most withdrawals before age 59 ½. | 10% penalty applies to most withdrawals of earnings before age 59 ½. |
+10% penalty applies for early withdrawals before age 59 ½ (exception for separation of service at age 55). | 10% penalty applies for most early withdrawals before age 59 ½, unless exceptions apply, such as disability or substantial medical expenses. | 10% penalty applies to most withdrawals of earnings before age 59 ½, unless exceptions under early withdrawal rules apply. |

-Loans and In-service distributions may be available. | You can make penalty-free withdrawals before age 59 ½ for eligible expenses including college tuition or medical bills. | You can make penalty-free withdrawals of earnings before age 59 ½ for eligible expenses including college tuition and medical bills. |
+Loans and In-service distributions may be available. | You can make penalty-free early withdrawals before age 59 ½ for eligible expenses including college tuition or medical bills. | You can make penalty-free early withdrawals of earnings before age 59 ½ for eligible expenses including college tuition and medical bills. |

-Required minimum distributions begin at 73 years old (unless the plan allows for delay if you’re a non-owner and you are still working). | Required minimum distributions begin at 73 years old. | Withdrawals of earnings are tax-free if the account has been open for at least five years and the account owner is over age 59 ½. |
+Required minimum distributions begin at 73 years old (unless the plan allows for delay if you’re a non-owner and you are still working). | Required minimum distributions begin at 73 years old. | Withdrawals of investment earnings are tax-free if the account has been open for at least five years and the account owner is over age 59 ½. |

 401(k) vs. IRA: Which is better for you?